lreynolds188/ATechSol/docs/about/InvoiceNinja.md

 title: InvoiceNinja
 ---

-While we have only just found out about this project we could not be happier with the service provided thus far.
-Built on, you guessed it, open source, this project can be run from your own dedicated server at no cost.
-InvoiceNinja does however offer a cloud hosted alternative for small business for free forever.
+InoivceNinja is an incredibly versatile invoicing system built on, you guessed it, open source.
+Accessible through any browser this project can be run from your own dedicated server at no cost and features every tool or adjustment you could think of.
+InvoiceNinja does however offer a hosted alternative for small business for free forever (limited customisability) and affordable hosting options for medium to large business'.

 [<img alt="InvoiceNinja Preview" src="/img/InvoiceNinja.png" />](https://www.invoiceninja.com/)